-- Switch on the battery switch. - Switch off circuit breaker Q1 or Q1.2 depending on which voltage setting (S10) is selected.
-This is not necessary when a plant contactor is installed between Q1 and the load. - Put the starter switch in position (1).
+- Switch on the battery switch. - Switch off circuit breaker Q1.
+This is not necessary when a plant contactor is installed between Q1 and the load. - Put the starter switch S20 in position I (ON).
 The unit starts a preheating cycle which takes 12 seconds. - After the preheating period, the unit will start.
-The starting attempt will take maximum 12 seconds. - Switch on circuit breaker Q1 or Q1.2 depending on which voltage setting (S10) is selected, in case no contactor is installed.
+The starting attempt will take maximum 12 seconds. - Switch on circuit breaker Q1 in case no contactor is installed.